William L. Chaplin

-William Lawrence Chaplin (October 27, 1796 – April 28, 1871) was a prominent abolitionist in the years before the American Civil War.
+William Lawrence Chaplin (October 27, 1796 – April 28, 1871) was an abolitionist in the years before the American Civil War.
 Known by the title of "General," he was an agent for the American Anti-Slavery Society and a general agent for the Underground Railroad.
 He was imprisoned for the attempted escape of two individuals, which required $25,000 to get out of jail and safely out of Maryland.
 He was an editor at two anti-slavery newspapers and he was a Harvard-educated lawyer for a couple of years.
 He and his wife operated the Glen Haven Water Cure spa in his later years.